 When this issue was brought to our attention, ORR Safety provided a solution.
 We now offer a lens technology that allows necessary visible light transmittance and eliminates harsh glare from overhead halo lights and headlights.

-These XP Ice Blue lenses minimize spotting in the eyes caused by continual exposure to bright lights.
+We recommended the XP Ice Blue lenses to minimize spotting in the eyes caused by continual exposure to bright lights.
 For the construction company I was working with, XP Ice Blue lenses are now required Personal Protection Equipment (PPE).

 To learn more about how you can navigate the many safety eyewear options on the market, download this guide:

-With specialized safety eyewear, it helps to have experienced professionals guide you through all the options.
-Lenses and frames that are right for someone else may not be right for you.
+With specialized anti-glare, safety eyewear, it helps to have experienced professionals guide you through all the options.
+Lenses and frames that are right for one person may not be right for you.

-If you have an especially challenging environment that's calling out for effective eye protection, you might need a safety program that goes beyond traditional one-size-fits-all PPE.
+If you have an especially challenging environment that calls for effective eye protection, you might need a safety program that goes beyond traditional one-size-fits-all PPE.

 CLICK HERE to learn about building a Total Vision program that saves you time and money while keeping your team safe.